mit-ccc/twclient/docsrc/vignettes/extracts/mutual-followers.rst

+-- mutual followers

--- this is just iteration in sql, it's straightforward but very slow if there -- are either lots of users or esp users with lots of friends or esp esp both -- because it's roughly O(n^2)
+-- this is just iteration in sql, it's straightforward but very slow if there -- are either lots of users or esp users with lots of followers or esp esp both -- because it's roughly O(n^2)

 with tmp_universe as